Dear Atty., Have I Stepped In It Deep Now?

 The “Dear Atty” column is aimed at answering employers’ legal questions that surround issues in human resources.
-Attorney Pete Albrecht of Albrecht Backer Labor & Employment Law, S.C. welcomes you to submit questions here for future editions of “Dear Atty.”
+Attorney Pete Albrecht of Albrecht Backer Labor & Employment Law, S.C. welcomes you to here for future editions of “Dear Atty.”

 We are adding a new marketing position at our company and as a manager I handled the first round of interviews with applicants.
 During an interview with an applicant, who previously had been a stay-at-home mom, I asked her if she thought she could handle being a mom and holding down a job.
 She apparently was offended because she told me it wasn’t legal to ask her questions about her personal life.
 It seemed like a legitimate question because, as a manager, I want to know if her productivity will suffer if her kid gets sick or she needs to attend a soccer game, etc. So, Dear Attorney, please tell me she was just being oversensitive.